Agenda:

 • Finding funding for your cooperative project: Christina Jennings and Ashley Anderson, Shared Capital Cooperative

 • Your co-op needs you!
-Kathy Draeger and Erik Hatlestad
+Kathy Draeger, Agralite Rural Electric Coop and Erik Hatlestad, CURE

 Noon: Lunch and International Year of Cooperatives Panel